aha-app/aha-services/docs/gitlab_issues.md

 ## Features

-* One Aha! product can be associated with one or many GitLab repositories.
-If the association is one to many, you need to set up different integrations for each product - repository mapping.
+* One Aha! product can be associated with one or many GitLab projects.
+If the association is one to many, you need to set up different integrations for each product - project mapping.
 * Individual features can be sent to GitLab using the _Send to GitLab Issues_ item in the _Actions_ menu on the features page.
-* All features in a release (that have not already been implemented or sent to GitHLab previously) can be sent to GitLab using the _Send to GitLab Issues_ item in the _Actions_ menu on the release page.
+* All features in a release (that have not already been implemented or sent to GitLab previously) can be sent to GitLab using the _Send to GitLab Issues_ item in the _Actions_ menu on the release page.
 * When a feature is copied to GitLab one issue will be created for the feature.
 * There are two ways to map requirements to issues.
 Each requirement can be mapped to a stand-alone issue, or the requirements can be converted to a checklist within the main issue.
 If checklists are used, note that there are some significant caveats:
   * When checklist items are ticked, the status of the corresponding requirement in Aha! will not be updated.